• What is Argentina like?

 Argentina is so vast in terms of landscape and culture that describing it succinctly is a difficult task and is also very subjective.

-The beauty of that is that Argentina is it has something for everyone — you’ll just have to come and check it out for yourself to find out what it offers you.
+The beauty of that is that Argentina is it has something for everyone.

 View this post on Instagram

 • Should I be worried about traveling to Argentina soon?

 Argentines are known for greeting each other with a kiss ?, sharing mate tea and dancing tango? in a close embrace.

 No wonder a lot of people are asking us, “What is the health situation in Argentina?”